 The chief legend of Bhairav Parvat relates to the creation of the Shakti Peethas.
-Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Sati, the daughter of Prajapati Daksha, was married to the god Shiva despite his wishes.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 People Worship the Goddess for the fulfillment of their wishes, to gain prosperity, and also visit this temple to seek fulfillment of the following:-

 - Delay in wedding proposals

 The construction of the temple is created using special colorful rocks.
 The wall and rooftop of the temple are made with magnificent rocks and present an image-perfect view to the tourists.
 Prayers and many other rituals are performed in the temple daily.

 The temple is dedicated to a spiritual power “Goddess Durga”, worshipped by millions of Hindu devotees as “Maa Avanti or Avantika”.
 It is believed that Devi Sati’s ‘Upper Lip’ fell here.
 The lord Shiva is worshipped as ‘Lambakarna’.
 The idol of Devi Avanti is regularly beautified with a red sari as the color red is considered religious by married women in India.
 A famous Siddha Peetha of a magnificent power is worshipped as a superlative power of Durga Shakti “Avanti” by the millions of devotees from all over the nation, who visit this ancient magnificent temple every year.

 Ujjain is well-known for lots of festivals and the Kumbh Mela.
 Shri Avanti Devi temple is also part of the celebration that is carried on in Ujjain.
 In particular, Shivaratri, Navratri, and the temple are enjoyed with wonderful worship and excitement.